Postgraduate Certificate in Education Primary Early Years Initial Teacher Education (3-7)

 The module areas are listed above, however the final titles are subject to final approval.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

 Learning and Teaching

-Assessment is based on five professionally based assignments and the final block school experience.
+Assessment is based on a small number of professionally based assignments and the final block school experience.

 Careers / Further study

 PGCE programmes include 60 credits assessed at master's level.